Family and Children Services

 - A first cousin

 - An uncle or aunt or a grandparent

 - Others by blood or marriage (see Ch.
 DCF 58.03(18) Administrative code for the definition of Relative)

 Kinship care helps a family support a child in the home of a relative that might be under stress or when the child experienced abuse or neglect.
 Such support offers alternatives to placing a child in a foster home or another out-of-homecare setting.
 Kinship Care may be another placement option for children in the child welfare system who cannot continue living at home with their parents.Children’s Long Term Support Program

 The Children's Long-Term Support Home and Community-Based Medicaid Waivers (CLTS Waivers) helps to support children who are living at home or in the community and who have substantial limitations in multiple daily activities.
 Such limitations include one or more of the following disabilities: developmental, severe emotional disturbances, and physical.
 Individual children assessments assist in determining funding support for different service ranges.

 Wisconsin has three separate CLTS Waivers, one for each disability category: developmental, severe emotional, and physical.
 Some children will qualify for more than one waiver, in which case the family and their service coordinator will determine which waiver is the most appropriate source of funding for their specific child.Child Care Certification

 State law requires counties (and tribes) to certify providers who receive public funding but are exempt from the licensing law.
-Most counties make certification available for all child care providers, whether public funding is involved.
-The Department of Children and Families (DCF) publicizes rules establishing standards for the childcare provide certification.
+Most counties make certification available for all child care providers, whether public funding is involved or not.
+The Department of Children and Families (DCF) publicizes rules establishing standards for the childcare provider certification.